gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 ### Node/Python/Go

 1. Build a random number guesser game
+1. Build a command line dictionary/help manual
+1. Build a microservice - beginner
-1. Build a microservice
+1. Build a microservice - advanced
+1. Build an API - beginner
-1. Build an API
+1. Build an API and Open Source it - advanced
-1. Build a Backend
+1. Build a Simple Backend
-1. Given a Front-end, Build out a back-end for a crud application
+1. Given a Front-end, Build out a back-end for a blog application (build a blog engine)
 1. Given a Front-end, Build out a back-end, include secure routes, authentication
 1. Pair up with a front-end dev to work together
 1. Capstone/passion project